 As Chief of the Section of Acute Care and Trauma Surgery and Associate Professor of Surgery at the Boston University Chobanian & Avedisian School of Medicine, Dr. Dechert’s research interests include injury prevention, trauma disparities and surgical education.
 Additionally, Dr. Dechert is the faculty founder of Socially Responsible Surgery (SRS), a group that aims to embolden surgeons as healthcare leaders to advocate for outstanding patient care and to confront disparities in health and healthcare.
 Founded in 2014, the work of SRS involves education, research, advocacy and service.

 Sabrina Sanchez, MD, MPH, FACS

-As an Attending Surgeon in the Sections of Acute Care and Trauma Surgery and Surgical Critical Care and Assistant Professor of Surgery at Boston University School of Medicine, Dr. Sanchez is interested in geriatric surgery, palliative and end-of-life care in the ICU, and surgical education and resident well-being.
+As an Attending Surgeon in the Sections of Acute Care and Trauma Surgery and Surgical Critical Care and Assistant Professor of Surgery at the Boston University Chobanian & Avedisian School of Medicine, Dr. Sanchez is interested in geriatric surgery, palliative and end-of-life care in the ICU, and surgical education and resident well-being.
 Specifically, she is interested in improving the care and outcomes of geriatric trauma and acute care surgical patients and enhancing the appropriate use of palliative care in trauma and surgical critical care settings.
 As a recent graduate, she recognizes the importance of a strong surgical education program that focuses on providing residents with efficient and effective learning opportunities and is interested in finding new ways to achieve this.